Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

 Tables
 ------

-Tables aren't part of the core Markdown spec, but they are part of GFM and *Markdown Here* supports them.
-They are an easy way of adding tables to your email -- a task that would otherwise require copy-pasting from another application.
+Tables aren’t part of the core Markdown spec, but they are part of GFM and *Markdown Here* supports them.
+They are an easy way of adding tables to your email – a task that would otherwise require copy-pasting from another application.

     Colons can be used to align columns.